skarlekar/smart-quora/README.md

 After authentication, Google Auth should redirect you back to the application.

-If you are doing this for the first time you will la, you will have to upload digital identities to your wallet
+If you are doing this for the first time you will land in a page asking you to upload your digital identity to your wallet.
+Note that your wallet is maintained on the

 If you don't have a Google account, go ahead and create one.
 This account will be the resource owner
 > Written with [StackEdit](https://stackedit.io/).

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MjQ5MzYyOTQsLTE3NzA2OTc3NjMsLT
+eyJoaXN0b3J5IjpbLTEyMDgyNDQ5NzYsLTE3NzA2OTc3NjMsLT
 U2NjI4ODk2NywxNjQyNTYzMTg4LC0yMTE5NjExNzkwLC02NzA2
 NDEwMTEsLTE0ODYwMjI0OTEsLTQ4MzkyMjIwNywxODYyOTIxMT
 QzLDE3MjAyNTQxMTQsMzY3MTQxNTU1LDU5NTk3MjE5NywxMDUx